-- If using whole beans, grind the beans to a uniform consistency similar to granulated table salt.
-Transfer the grounds into a filter, then place in the drip machine.
-Swivel water spout over the center of the grounds.
+- If using whole beans, grind the beans to a uniform consistency similar to regular table salt.
+Transfer the grounds into a filter, then place it in the drip machine.
+Swivel the water spout over the center of the grounds.

 - Pour clean water into the back of the machine (not over the grounds) and press the on button.

 - Turn off the machine as soon as the coffee is done brewing (it will stop bubbling) to avoid a burnt taste.
 Be sure to clean your machine once a month by filtering through a mixture of water and vinegar, which removes any built-up residue.

 Without question, coffee is best when used within days of being roasted.
 Buying from a local roaster (or roasting your own) is the surest way to get the absolute freshest beans.
 Be wary of buying bulk coffee from supermarket display bins.
 Oxygen and bright light are the worst flavor busters for roasted beans, so unless the store is conscientious about selling fresh coffee, the storage tubes get coated with coffee oils, which turn rancid.
 Coffee beans packaged by quality-conscious roasters and sold in sturdy, vacuum-sealed bags are often a better bet.